joaquinmenendez/Cloud_Computing_Project_3/README.md

-# Submitting a ML and Descriptive analysis to a Spark cluster on GCP
+# Submitting a Pspark job to a Spark cluster on GCP
 ## Data Analysis in the Cloud at Scale (ECE 590.24) - Project 3

 This is a tutorial of how to create a cluster and submit a Pyspark job in GCP.
 This tutorial also explain how to store these outputs into a bucket.
 You can see a video demostration [here]()